MasterOminousDev/Ominous-Engine/CONTRIBUTING.md

 ### If your pull request changes the engine, it merges into MASTER.
 ### If your pull request changes the website, it merges into STABLE.

 This really took this long to document.
-Idk why
+Ask KadeDev or something